What’s the difference between a shot glass and a jigger?

 Not all tiny barware is created equal, and they’re certainly not all used for the same purpose.
-Notice your bartender measuring a shot into an hourglass-shaped vessel?
+Notice your bartender measuring a shot into an almost hourglass shape-shaped vessel?
 You’re likely witnessing the finesse and precision of a jigger.
-On the other hand, you might be throwing one back, yourself, or ordering a round for friends at the bar.
-Well, chances are, you’ve got a shot glass in hand.

 Let’s be honest.
 A shot of vodka will hit no differently regardless of what it’s served from, but a true cocktail connoisseur knows the difference between their miniature barware vessels.
-Read on for the method to the madness.

 A Guide to Shot Glasses